trevarj/tmux-open-nvim/README.md

 $ ton file.txt # optionally add :[line]:[col] to the end, i.e file.txt:40:5
 # Opens file.txt in nvim pane
 ```
+#### Caveat

+Upon launch of a fresh tmux session, the script will not be in the first pane
+due to how an environment is load, I guess.
+I think the only way to resolve this
+is by adding the `~/.tmux/plugins/tmux-open-nvim/scripts` directory to your path
+permanently or with `tmux -e PATH=$PATH:~/.tmux/plugins/tmux-open-nvim/scripts`

 ### tmux-fingers (or tmux-open)